 - Queries the local Active Directory domain on behalf of the web application and manager

 The controller communicates strictly via SQL (TCP 1433) and uses SQL Service Broker functionality to avoid constant polling.
-The only exception to SQL communication is when a controller learns that the manager has been upgraded; the controller then uses http to download the latest version of the controller installer and proceeds to upgrade itself.
+The only exception to SQL communication is when a controller learns that the manager has been upgraded; the controller then uses HTTPS or HTTP to download the latest version of the controller installer and proceeds to upgrade itself.
 If automatic upgrade should fail for any reason you can manually upgrade the controller by following the same method as installation.

 From the collector’s viewer dialog you can submit commands to run on demand including: